 Min. of Traffic, Public Works & Water Management

-Characteristic and Range: White flashing, with red & green sectors, visible for 10 nautical miles.
+Characteristic and Range: Group flashing light with 3 flashes every 15 seconds, visible for 30 nautical miles.

 This light is operational

 1912: Conical, octagonal concrete tower, 108 feet tall.

 Date Present Tower Built: 1948

 Open To Public?
 Grounds only.